exida Academy provides comprehensive Functional Safety, ICS Cybersecurity, and Alarm Management training for todays’ industry professionals.

 This course covers various CHAZOP methodologies as a function of the intended CHAZOP goals and indicates where a CHAZOP fits into the overall process safety management work process and the IEC 61511 safety lifecycle.
 Students are provided the opportunity to work through hands on exercises in detail for the key CHAZOP methodologies to gain the skills needed to facilitate a study.
 These exercises demonstrate the potential benefits of performing the various CHAZOP methodologies.
 Coverage of documentation allows the student to see how the technical foundation may be used.

-CS 102 - Industrial Control Systems (ICS) Cybersecurity Lifecycle
+CS 102 - Industrial Automation Control Systems (IACS) IEC 62443 Cybersecurity Lifecycle

-This course addresses integration of cyber security into the functional safety lifecycle.
+This course addresses integration of cyber security into the functional safety lifecycle per the IEC 62443 standards.
 While cybersecurity introduced many unique activities that are specific to its technology, with respect to the industrial automation control system, including safety controls, alarms and interlocks, there is a synergistic efficiency to leveraging the functional safety lifecycle when implementing cybersecurity in the control world.
 Participants in this course will progress through the major phases of the Cybersecurity Lifecycle: Assessment, Design & Implementation, and Operation & Maintenance – identifying the necessary inputs and processes to achieve the required outputs for each phase.

 FSE 110 - Machine Functional Safety Engineering - IEC 62061